mulderp/gnucap_book/installing-gnucap.md

 ## Building Gnucap on Linux

+You can build Gnucap with help of autotools or CMake build tools.
+A short overview can be seen in the [Gnucap wiki](http://gnucap.org/dokuwiki/doku.php/gnucap:manual:autotools)

-First, you should install the dependencies.
+If you are on a new system, you should install the dependencies first:

-This means on OpenSuse:
+An example on OpenSuse would like as:

 ```
-# zypper install cmake
+# zypper install readline-dev
 # zypper install termcap
 ```